hunterlll/GLR-Ski-Map/README.md

-# Buckhouse
+# Hunter
-[Johnathan Buckhouse](https://www.youtube.com/c/JohnathanBuckhouse) is trying to snowboard at every North America Ski Resort.
+Hunter is trying tovisit different ski hills in the GLR with the Red Bull Truck.
 This repository will track his progress as he accomplishes this goal.

 ## Installation